Lucas Hedges

 Lucas Hedges (born December 12, 1996) is an American actor.
 A son of filmmaker Peter Hedges, he studied theater at the University of North Carolina School of the Arts.
 Hedges began his acting career with a supporting role in Wes Anderson's comedy-drama Moonrise Kingdom (2012).
-He had his breakthrough in 2016 playing a sardonic teenager in Kenneth Lonergan's drama Manchester by the Sea, which earned him a nomination for the Academy Award for Best Supporting Actor.
+He had his breakthrough in 2016 playing a sardonic teenager in Kenneth Lonergan's drama Manchester by the Sea, which earned him a nomination for the Academy Award for Best Supporting Actor, among other accolades.
 Hedges then starred as an aggressive youth in an off-Broadway production of Yen and had supporting roles in the coming-of-age film Lady Bird and the drama Three Billboards Outside Ebbing, Missouri in 2017.

 In 2018, Hedges played the lead role of a teenager forced into a gay conversion therapy program in Boy Erased, which earned him a nomination for the Golden Globe Award for Best Actor in a Drama.
 He also made his Broadway debut in a revival of Lonergan's drama The Waverly Gallery in the same year.
+In 2023, he starred as Ennis Del Mar in a West End theatre production of Brokeback Mountain.